jona159/e2e_TestRepo/README.md

 # Testconception

-The listed tests have only been developed by using github actions.
+The listed tests, except for JS- and R-Client, have only been developed by using github actions.
 A local execution of single test classes only took place on a limited scale, so just the correct execution of tests via the github actions can be guaranteed.
-Although there should not be a general problem, when trying to set up these test scenarios locally with the given data of the different test classes listed below.
+Although there should not be a general problem, when trying to set up these test scenarios locally with the given data in this repository or dynamically generated data within the actions.
+For setting up JS- and R-Client testscenarios locally, see instructions below.

 **Todo's:**